YaegerKnight/DisneyWorld/Readme.txt

-1. Password for DB connection must be changed to "root"
+1. Password for DB connection must be changed to "root" - Done

-2. Restsaurants to be linked with success.html
+2. Restsaurants to be linked with success.html - Done

-3. Perform full runthrough
+3. Perform full runthrough - Done

-4. Change from "Roller Coaster" to "Coaster"
+4. Change from "Roller Coaster" to "Coaster" - Done